smostafa2001/smostafa2001/README.md

 <strong>Backend Developer</strong> with experience in <strong>HTML, CSS, JS, jQuery, Bootstrap, C#, EF Core, T-SQL, SQL Server and ASP .NET Core.</strong> Familiar with <strong>Design Patterns, Onion Arch., Clean Arch, Clean Coding and SOLID principle.</strong>
 Have basic knowledge about <strong>RDBMS and Normalization</strong>, Good knowledge about <stron>Front-End Development and Git</strong>.
 Also have experience with basic <strong>JAVA, Python and C++</strong>.
-I hate repetitive life and I love to experience new challenge in every minute, I’ve been in love with The Computer World and Microsoft since I was a child, that's why I chose this field...
+I don't like repetitive life and I love to experience new challenge every minute, and I’ve been in love with The Computer World and Microsoft since I was a child, so that's why I chose this field...

 <br>
 ⚡The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.<br>